mattenarle10/running-gpt/README.md

 ## 🏃 Run-GPT: A Streamlit App for Interactive Conversation with Gemini by Matt E.

-**Run GPT** is a web app built with Streamlit that allows you to have interactive conversations using Google Generative AI's powerful Gemini model.
+**Run GPT** is a web app built with Streamlit that allows you to have interactive conversations about running using Google Generative AI's powerful Gemini model.
 This project provides a user-friendly interface for exploring the capabilities of large language models for free, offering an alternative to paid services!

 **Features:**